rust-lang/cargo/src/doc/src/reference/config.md

 * Environment: not supported

 An array of paths to local packages which are to be used as overrides for dependencies.
-For more information see the [Specifying Dependencies guide](specifying-dependencies.md#overriding-with-local-dependencies).
+For more information see the [Overriding Dependencies guide](overriding-dependencies.md#paths-overrides).

 #### `[alias]`
 * Type: string or array of strings